NEW JERSEY personal injury lawyers

 They may even request that your spouse or family is present when they talk to you so that they can get your family to help pressure you to settle.

-The best way to manage this situation is to politely refer them to speak to your New Jersey injury attorney.
+I think the best way to manage this situation is to politely refer them to speak to your New Jersey injury attorney.

 They Tell You There Is No Time To Get An Attorney Involved

 If an insurance adjuster tells you this, your first reaction should be to call an injury attorney.
-New Jersey law gives you two years from the date of the accident to file a lawsuit for your losses.
+New Jersey law gives you two years from the accident to file a lawsuit for your losses.
 If they are telling you there is no time for an attorney, it is because they know it is a high-dollar claim.